A Step-By-Step Guide To Conducting an Effective Phishing Simulation

 Risk reduction

 By identifying and addressing vulnerabilities, organizations can significantly reduce the risk of successful phishing attacks.
+To strengthen your organization's protection against attacks, consider using social engineering testing services to identify weaknesses and train employees effectively.

 Example: A healthcare provider identifies that its administrative staff are more susceptible to cyber attacks.
 They implement additional training and see a marked decrease in click rates in subsequent simulations.